WhissleAI/PromptingNemo/README.md

 # PromptingNemo
 E2E ASR paired with a language model fine-tuned using CTC model

+## Audio-visual Models
+Works for audio-visual applications

+- Noise aware audio-visual ASR
+- Scene aware audio-visual ASR

+## Speech-only Models
+For applications, which are speech only

 ### Tagging Real audio data

 - Using pretrained tagger and standard ASR datasets [Scripts](./scripts/data/real)